Brian McKeever20 June 1979 Calgary, Canada

 Brian McKeever has continued his winning form into 2019, with one gold and two silvers in cross-country vision impaired races at the Vuokatti World Cup.
 This was the first event he competed in after making history at PyeongChang 2018.

 Alongside guides Russell Kennedy and Graham Nishikawa, he won three gold medals to become the most successful cross-country skier in Winter Paralympic history.
 He has so far won 13 golds across five Games.

 The Canadian legend won gold in the long distance, middle distance and sprint vision impaired, before adding a bronze in the open relay on South Korean soil.

-One year before, McKeever had claimed double cross-country gold in the men’s middle and long distance vision impaired races at the World Championships in Finsterau, Germany.
+One year before, McKeever had claimed double cross-country gold in the men’s middle and long distance vision impaired at the World Championships in Finsterau, Germany.
 He has so far won 16 world titles.

 McKeever is widely-recognised as one of the best Para Nordic skiers in history.